Partial Information Sharing over Social Learning Networks: Performance Analysis

-where $\|\cdot\|$ is the total variation norm~\cite{billingsley2008probability}.\QED \end{assumption} This assumption is stronger than Assumption~\ref{as:clear} in two aspects.
-First, in~\eqref{eq:assumdistmin} we consider the total variation norm\footnote{Lower bounds in total variation norm imply lower bounds in KL divergence in view of Pinsker's inequality~\cite{cover2012elements}.} instead of the KL divergence metric.
-Second, \eqref{eq:assumdistmin} requires that the true likelihood $L_{\kappagood}(\xi|\thetatrue)$ is not an \emph{arbitrary} mixture of the likelihoods relative to distinguishable hypotheses.
-We will discuss these differences in due detail after presenting Theorem~\ref{the:selfaware}.
+\QED \end{assumption} This assumption is stronger than Assumption~\ref{as:clear} since it requires that the true likelihood $L_{\kappagood}(\xi|\thetatrue)$ is not an \emph{arbitrary} mixture of the likelihoods relative to distinguishable hypotheses.
+We will discuss these differences in due detail in Section~\ref{sec:assumpt}.